valtimo-platform/valtimo-documentation/using-valtimo/forms/creating-forms-in-valtimo.md

 ![Configuring the property in a form](img/simple_key_field.png)

-It is also possible to load properties from object within the document.
+It is also possible to load properties from an object within the document.
 In the example below the document definition contains an object 'person', that has a 'firstName' property.
 This property can be accessed by using `person.firstName` as the field property name.